Cancer decision support tools overview

 - influence the decisions GPs make about how to care for patients

-In nearly a fifth (19%) of cases where GPs provided feedback, they reported that had they not used the symptom checker, they would not have referred/investigated the patient.
+In 19% of cases where GPs provided feedback, they reported that had they not used the symptom checker, they would not have referred/investigated the patient.

 GPs also expressed some concerns: